Home > News > The Most In-Demand Jobs in an Uncertain Economy

 “Once you’re employed, always stay up to date on the new languages and trends,” he says.

-Furthering your studies could bolster your chances in the labor market, given many in-demand roles require a bachelor’s or advanced degree.
+Furthering your studies could bolster your chances in the labor market, given many in-demand jobs require a bachelor’s or advanced degree.
 However, nothing is guaranteed, Kuhn says.

 “Think deeply about [your] set of skills and how those match against a future career,” Kuhn says.
 “If you are interested in pursuing a career in data science for example, a master’s or [doctorate] is helpful, but it’s not required.”